iGieri/iGieri/README.md

 - 💻 I'm confident with Python, JavaScript, ReactJS and SCSS.
 - 🌱 I’m currently learning Swift.
-- 🔧 I'm currently working on some iOS apps
+- 🔧 I'm currently working on Pummarola and Mastodon

 <br>